What’s Going Around: COVID increases, flu cases down

-The CVS MinuteClinic in York is seeing viral upper respiratory infections, COVID and flu.
+(WHTM) — The CVS MinuteClinic in York is seeing viral upper respiratory infections, COVID, and flu.
 Flu cases were down slightly this week.

 Penn Medicine Lancaster General Health Physicians Roseville Pediatrics reports a slight increase in COVID cases this week.
 They’re also seeing a small decrease in flu cases.